kellyluck/Apocalyptometer/README.md

 * A random Apocalypse-of-the-Day
 * An "on this day" thingy
 * Or, barring any serious world-ending on a given day, maybe some trivia.
 I dunno.
-* Open to suggestions /nods toward Issues tab/
+* Open to suggestions <i>nods toward Issues tab<i>

+Anyway, pretty much straightforward as it gets.
+Single HTML page w/javascript included, plus the JSON file for the data.
+Enjoy.